cdaringe/deep-pocket-discounts/.github/contributing.md

 ## lint

-- standard
+- `yarn lint` - lints with [standard](https://standardjs.com/)

-all code is autoformatted using `prettier-standard` for an opinionated, rigid style
+- all code is autoformatted using `prettier-standard` for an opinionated, rigid style